1ynxy/mesh-net/README.md

 As the data receiving is all performed in one looping function that includes a blocking call it would be best to move this to a separate thread.
 The data received can be added to a queue that is protected by a mutex, so that it may be accessed from the main thread.
 Due to the blocking call no extra thread handling will have to be performed to reduce redundant processing usage.
 The same cannot be said for the sending thread, which will read from a mutex protected queue and broadcast the message to the appropriate recipients.
 When there are no messages to broadcast the thread must sleep, but there is no way to know how long for and so a conditional variable must be used.
 A conditional variable uses a mutex and a lock in order to notify a thread on when a certain criteria is met.
 Because locking a mutex is a blocking call, the thread will sleep without consuming large amounts of resources until otherwise notified.

 This method provides multiple advantages in that the user of the library does not have to perform any actions in order for messages to be sent or received passively.
 Messages will continue to queue up in the receive queue whether they read from it or not, meaning that they can be read at any time.
 Messages that are received and that must be forwarded can be forwarded without waiting for the next update step in the game engine, and sending and receiving messages does not affect performance in any significant fashion.
 This results in slow running games not effecting the overall performance of the mesh network, as only the information that they themselves are providing will be delayed or intermittent.

+Delegating a thread each for these tasks is quite coarse granularity when it comes to multi-threading.
+Granularity refers to the amount of work executed per concurrent task.
+A fine grained breakdown of tasks results in relatively higher levels of system overhead, according to Tulip, J, in a paper on Multi-Threaded Game Engine Design, 2006.
+The large granularity of these tasks means that the overhead increase is relatively insignificant as task switching will not happen too often.

 ### 3.4 network structure